Get to Know the Millennial Homebuyer

 - Price: About 63% of all millennial buyers want a house under $350,000 — the current median home price in America.
 Only a little over a third want a house priced higher than this.
 Data from Ellie Mae shows that the average appraised value for a millennial-purchased home last month was $268,029.

 - Location: Around half of millennials plan to buy a home within their same city, while 31% are heading for the suburbs.
-More millennials are moving to the suburbs than both the Boomer or Gen X generation, according to Realtor.com.
+More millennials are moving to the suburbs than both the Boomer and Gen X generation, according to Realtor.com.

 - Size: Millennials lean toward larger properties.
 More than a third of recent buyers bought a house with at least 2,000 square feet of space.